johndoe31415/screen2html/README.md

                         Foreground color index that is assumed as default.
                         Defaults to 7 (white).
 ```

+# Requirements
+screen2html requires vanilla Python3, but does not have any other dependencies.

 # License
 Licensed under the GNU GPL-3 (later versions of the GPL excluded).